Hi, there I am Praneeth.

 I’ll also share with you the process of how you can finalize any keyword for your blogs after the process of Keyword research.

-What to do after keyword research & writing content?
+What to do after keyword research?

 Here is a quick overview of the seven steps you need to take after completing the keyword research process.